fenago/machine-learning-for-finance/lab_guides/Lab_10.md

-And thus, we close the last chapter of our journey, and I say goodbye to you, dear reader.
+And thus, we close the last lab of our journey, and I say goodbye to you, dear reader.
 Let\'s look back at the table of contents that we were met with at the start of our journey.